-In March 2022, CPAB issued a report on the 2021 inspection.
-As at June 30, 2022, the 2022 CPAB inspection was underway and is likely to be concluded towards the end of 2022.
+PwC Canada is eligible to undertake statutory audit work of publicly listed entities by virtue of its registration with the Canadian Public Accountability Board (CPAB).
+CPAB undertakes an annual inspection of the quality of PwC Canada's work as auditors of Canadian Reporting Issuers.
+In March 2021, CPAB issued a report on the 2020 inspection.
+As at June 30, 2021, the 2021 CPAB inspection was underway and is likely to be concluded towards the end of 2021.
 Due to regulatory restrictions, we are not able to publicly share the results of these inspections.
-However, we continue to take pride in our CPAB inspection results.
+However, we continue to be very proud of our CPAB inspection results.